arangodb/docs/3.12/http/cluster.md

-If the data is distributed relatively evenly across the DBServers, then the leader imbalance can usually be adjusted relatively cheaply, since we only have to transfer leadership for a number of shards to a different replica, which already has the data.
+If the data is distributed relatively evenly across the DBServers, then the leader imbalance can usually be adjusted relatively cheaply, since you only have to transfer leadership for a number of shards to a different replica, which already has the data.
 This is not true in all cases, but as a rule of thumb it is true.

 If, however, data needs to be moved between DBServers, then this is a costly and potentially lengthy operation.
-This is inevitable, but we have made it so that this is done in the backgroud and does not lead to service interruption.
+This is inevitable, but it has been made in this way so that this operation is done in the background and does not lead to service interruption.

-Nevertheless, data movement requires I/O, CPU and network resources and thus will always put an additional load on the cluster.
+Nevertheless, data movement requires I/O, CPU, and network resources and thus it always puts an additional load on the cluster.

 Rebalancing shards is a rather complex optimization problem, in particular if there are many shards in the system.
 Fortunately, in most